 This means you can gain new capabilities right away without investing in new hardware or software.

 Cloud computing enables businesses, especially startups, to decrease the need for physical space, power usage, IT resources and more.
-This is a valuable way of saving resources, so you can concentrate on growth.
+This is a valuable way of saving resources so your company can focus on its growth.

-Many companies now offer flexible working arrangements, such as remote working and telecommuting.
-Cloud computing is meant for companies who desire seamless collaboration and file-sharing.
+Many companies now offer flexible working arrangements, such as remote work and telecommuting.

-The cloud permits employees to access work files even when they are not in the office, making it easier for them to work, edit files in real time, and access them from anywhere.
+The cloud permits employees to access work files even when they are not in the office, making it easier for them to work, edit files in real-time, and seamlessly collaborate with team members to delegate tasks and centralize communication.

 From time to time, hardware and software need to be updated.
 With cloud computing, all the software will be updated automatically by server suppliers who regularly perform updates on your behalf.
-This saves money, but it also prevents time wasted on maintaining the system.
+This saves your company money and prevents you or your employees wasting time on maintaining the system.

 Cloud computing can also make integration easier for you.
 Many cloud computing applications include an Application Programming Interface (API) where you can find apps that are compatible instead of having to pay for them to be customized and integrated into your system.